Saturday, 25 October 2025

 Two Twites at Farmoor Reservoir 23rd October 2025

-Twite are more associated with coastal fringes and higher ground from the north of England to the far north of Scotland.They are declining as a breeding species in Britain and are now Red Listed.In winter flocks arrive from other parts of Europe to spend the winter here and substantial flocks can still be encountered in Morecambe Bay, on The Humber and The Wash although these are declining too.
+Twite are mainly associated with the coastal fringes and higher ground of the north of England and extending to the extreme north of Scotland.They are declining as a breeding species in Britain and are now Red Listed.
+Migrants arrive from other parts of Europe to spend the winter here and substantial flocks can still be encountered in Morecambe Bay, on The Humber and The Wash although these are declining too.

-I groaned for tiredness had caught up with me with a vengeance following my marathon trip to north east Scotland and Yorkshire to see two very rare birds (see the previous two posts on this blog).
+I groaned, for tiredness had caught up with me with a vengeance following my marathon trip to north east Scotland and Yorkshire to see two very rare birds (see the previous two posts on this blog).

 Right that's it I said to myself

-It took but ten minutes to gather my bins camera and change into outdoor clothing before I was out of the door and driving to Farmoor, twenty five minutes away.
+It took but ten minutes to gather my bins, camera and change into outdoor clothing before I was out of the door and driving to Farmoor, twenty five minutes away.

 The birds were feeding on the perimeter track at the western end of F1, the smaller reservoir basin so rather than go to the normal car park I diverted to Mayfield Road which allows entry to the west end of the reservoir and is a shorter distance to walk than the normal trek up the central causeway.

-It seemed to take forever to get to them but was only a matter of minutes and Gareth kindly let me look at them through his scope and there they were and asimple as that I added another new species of bird to both my Oxfordshire (272) and Farmoor (197) lists.
+It seemed to take forever to get to them but was only a matter of minutes and Gareth kindly let me look at them through his scope and there they were and as simple as that I added another new species of bird to both my Oxfordshire (272) and Farmoor (197) lists.

 They were relatively confiding and we slowly came to realise we could get quite close to them provided there was no sudden movements on our part.
 In fact two of us slipped over the retaining wall and walked along the concrete shelving to arrive almost opposite them, our profiles mainly hidden from the birds by the wall.

-I watched them for forty minutes but then they flew further down the perimeter track to continue feeding and the rain began to set in.
+I watched and photographed them for forty minutes, enjoying every moment but then they flew further down the perimeter track to continue feeding and the rain began to set in.Time to go.

-It is not often that I get a new bird species for the reservoir or for the county so I was well pleased with this sighting
+It is not often that I get a new bird species for the reservoir or for the county so I was well pleased with this sighting.

 No comments: